cy-moi/papercraft/README.md

 # TODO
 1. Add another layer of shape creation APIs which will create corresponding polygons.
 2. Add weapon/defense slot properties to static shape: another class of shapes inherented from the basic shapes.
 The MobileShape class will inherent this class.
+3. Add boudaries to the creation sesssion
+4. Fix the viewport, limit the movement with boundaries
+5. Procedural generation with terrains and enemies
+6. The ui of vessel creation

 # References